 Can You Sell a House With Back Taxes Owed?
 5 Options to Weigh

-“I had a listing where there was about $75,000 in back taxes on the property,” says Greg Clark, a top real estate agent in Waco, Texas.
+Greg Clark, a top real estate agent in Waco, Texas, gives us a scenario: “I had a listing where there was about $75,000 in back taxes on the property,” Clark says.
 “That’s problematic if there’s not enough equity, but there happened to be enough equity in the house that we could pay it out of proceeds.”

-While unpaid taxes will add an additional layer of complexity to the sale, real estate agents and attorneys encounter this situation more often than you might realize — and have the solutions to help.
-If you’re concerned back taxes could be a blocker to your sale, you do have options to pursue.
+While unpaid taxes will add an additional layer of complexity to the sale, real estate agents and attorneys encounter this situation more often than you might realize — and they have the solutions to help.
+If you’re worried that back taxes might hinder your sale, you do have options.

-We’ve put together this thorough guide to selling a house with back taxes, which will cover:
+We’ve put together this thorough guide to selling a house with back taxes.

 What are back taxes?

-Taxes fall into three basic categories, according to the Tax Foundation of Washington, D.C., the nation’s leading independent tax policy nonprofit organization.
+Taxes fall into three basic categories, according to the Tax Foundation, the nation’s leading independent tax policy nonprofit organization.
 These include:

 • Taxes on what you earn, such as individual or personal income tax based on salaries, wages, and investments